 The Great Plains Tribal Epidemiology Center (GPTEC – formerly the Northern Plains Tribal Epidemiology Center, or NPTEC) was founded in 2003 as a core component of the Great Plains Tribal Chairmen’s Health Board (GPTCHB).
-GPTEC’s mission is to provide leadership, technical assistance, support and advocacy for the 18 tribal nations and communities serviced by the Great Plains Area IHS in order to eliminate the disparities in health that currently exist for tribal peoples within the four-state region of South Dakota, North Dakota, Nebraska and Iowa.
+GPTEC’s mission is to provide leadership, technical assistance, support and advocacy for the 18 tribal nations and communities serviced by the Great Plains Area IHS in order to achieve our vision of eliminating the disparities in health that currently exist for tribal peoples within the four-state region of South Dakota, North Dakota, Nebraska and Iowa.

 GPTEC has five interrelated goals: